nhatvo1502/MyPaperModSite/content/posts/007-website-hosting.md

 # Step 5: Create an Amazon CloudFront distribution for my subdomain www.nvo.one

-CloudFront is a Content Delivery Network service from AWS (CDN) that I use to improve traffic speed from user to my website and also enable HTTPS so people can view it securely.
-I would need to create one for subdomain S3 bucket and one for my root S3 bucket
+I will need to also 2 CloudFront distribution: one for subdomain and one for root where they both using my SSL Certification.

-## For subdomain
+## Subdomain distribution
 1. Sign in to **AWS Management Console** and navigate to CloudFront.
 2. Choose **Create Distribution**.
 3. Under **Origin**, for **Origin domain**, I choose my Amazon S3 bucket that I created for my subdomain (ww.nvo.one).\